-The Department of Pathology Mater Misericordiae University Hospital (MMUH) provides local, regional and national diagnostic services in all laboratory medicine disciplines which are fully accredited to either Clinical Pathology Accreditation (UK) Ltd. (CPA) or the Irish National Accreditation Board (INAB).
+The Department of Pathology Mater Misericordiae University Hospital (MMUH) provides local, regional and national diagnostic services in all laboratory medicine disciplines which are accredited to the Irish National Accreditation Board (INAB).

 Laboratory investigations are carried out via requests from the Consultant Clinical Staff at the Mater Misericordiae University Hospital.

 In addition tests are carried out at the request of other laboratories in Dublin and throughout the country.
 The laboratories also provide a service for laboratory testing to General Practitioners.
 The result of laboratory tests will be made available to patients through their Clinicians or General Practitioners.

 - Dr. Niall Mulligan - Director and Consultant Histopathologist